opoupeney/dfd/source/glossary.rst

     two-way data binding
         Two-way data binding refers to the automatic synchronization of data between the model and view components in Angularjs applications.
     UI
-        UI is an abbreviation for User Interface.
+        UI is an abbreviation for :term:`User Interface`.
     User Interface
         The user interface of an application is everything that the user can see and interact with usually presented on a page with display text, input field, buttons, etc. view